Salamek/huawei-lte-api-ts/README.md

-# huawei-lte-api
+# huawei-lte-api-ts
-API For huawei LAN/WAN LTE Modems, you can use this to simply send SMS, get information about your internet usage, signal, and tons of other stuff
+API For huawei LAN/WAN LTE Modems rewritten from original Python library into TypeScript you can use this to simply send SMS, get information about your internet usage, signal, and tons of other stuff

 Tested on: